RockLib/RockLib.Messaging/docs/Kafka.md

   - Client group id string.
 All clients sharing the same group.id belong to the same group.
 - bootstrapServers
   - List of brokers as a CSV list of broker host or host:port.
-- config
-  - A collection of librdkafka configuration parameters (refer to https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md) and parameters specific to this client (refer to: Confluent.Kafka.ConfigPropertyNames).

 ---